Enterprise Hub in Airtable

 • SCIM metadata: Super admins may assign cost centers to org members with SCIM metadata.
 This appears in the Users page of the admin panel and the users CSV download.
 SCIM may only assign metadata to org members.

-• Org unit membership: Each org member is either a member of an org unit or the unassigned org unit.
+• Org unit membership: Each org member is either a member of an org unit or the default org unit.
 This will appear in the Users page of the admin panel.
 This is useful for customers who do not use SCIM and want to determine charge backs based on org unit membership.
 External users may not have org unit membership.

 • Org unit collaboration: From the users CSV download, we list each org unit where a user is currently a collaborator.
 This is useful for customers who determine chargebacks based on where users collaborate.
 Additionally, this helps identify billing accountability for external users.